justgithubaccount/openai-realtime-ui/docs/tools-guide.md

    - Endpoint key (e.g., "weather-api" or "n8n-brave-search")
    - URL (e.g., "https://your-api.com/endpoint")
    - HTTP method requirement (GET, POST, or Any)
-   - API key if needed (sent as X-API-Key header)
+   - Authentication method and credentials if needed
    - Detailed description of payload requirements

 3. In conversations with the AI, request the webhook by name: